 - Positive screen for autism on checklists that will be mailed out

 - Completing and returning our clinic history form

-Multi-Disciplinary (total duration is a half-day)
+Multi-Disciplinary — psychology and medicine (total duration is 2/3 day)

 - Cognitive Assessment